 The prominence of email as a support channel is not expected to waver at any time in the near future.
 Sending an email is convenient and fast.
 It’s easily accessible across all devices.
 There are no hold times.
 Customers are not held captive on a phone or computer, waiting for an agent or a response.

 Companies have to do a better job of providing a positive experience on the email channel.
 Consumers want instant, personal and hyper-relevant resolutions to their problems.
 In our Customer Service Benchmark Report, we found that only 56% of retailers have an easy-to-access email address.
 Of those that have an easy email, 70% of companies never respond.
 Of those that responded, only 1 in 5 did so within 24 hours.
-Telecom companies are also not delivering when it comes to email customer support.
-Only 53% of telecom companies provide an easily accessible email address and of those, only 65% of telecom companies did not respond to a simple question about their plan options.
+Only 53% of telecom customer service companies provide an easily accessible email address and of those, only 65% of telecom companies did not respond to a simple question about their plan options.

 By adopting email bots that can automatically resolve the highly repeatable customer service emails, companies can scale to thousands of responses per minute.
 Companies can also reduce customer support costs.
 According to Gartner, customer support emails cost an average of $8.01 per contact if handled by humans.
 By automating even 50% of emails, a company could enjoy significant savings.